Archbishopric of Justiniana Prima

-Archbishopric of Justiniana Prima was an Eastern Christian autonomous Archbishopric with see in the city of Justiniana Prima and jurisdiction over the Late Roman Diocese of Dacia in central parts of the Southeastern Europe.
+Archbishopric of Justiniana Prima was a Christian autonomous Archbishopric with see in the city of Justiniana Prima and jurisdiction over the Late Roman Diocese of Dacia in central parts of the Southeastern Europe.

 History

 The archdiocese was established in 535 AD by Emperor Justinian I, in his presumed home-town of Justiniana Prima (near present-day Lebane, in Southern Serbia).

 The establishment is mentioned in Justinian's own Novel XI from 535, when he promotes the metropolitan to an archbishop, independent from the Archbishop of Thessalonica.
-The establishment is seen as part of the feud between Justinian and the archbishop of Eastern Illyricum, who was a papal vicar.
+The very first archbishop of Justiniana Prima was Amincius, later marthirized in a raid by Cumans.

 Its last mention is in 602, amid the Slav raids on the Balkans.

 Administration

 Its cathedral archiepiscopal see was at Justiniana Prima.
 According to Novella 11, issued in 535, the first Archbishop received canonical jurisdiction over the following Byzantine provinces, mainly on the territory of the Diocese of Dacia: